BenA03/audio-narrative-2023spring/README.md

 # README

 ## About
-This is a Soundscape Narrative project developed as a part of [Dr. Ben Miller's Composing Digital Media](https://benmiller314.github.io/cdm2023spring) course titled "_".
+This is a Soundscape Narrative project developed as a part of [Dr. Ben Miller's Composing Digital Media](https://benmiller314.github.io/cdm2023spring) course titled "Spent on A Rainy Day".
 Please enjoy!

 ## Sources